 - Browse to select the locator to share and click OK.

 - Fill in the information on the General tab of the Share Locator pane.

-- You must provide information in the Item Description, Summary, and Tags text boxes.
+- Provide information in the Item Description, Summary, and Tags text boxes.

-- Optionally, you can define which people in your organization you want to share your locator with by modifying Sharing Option.
+- Optionally, define which people in your organization you want to share your locator with by modifying Sharing Option.

-- Optionally, you can modify the service properties on the Configuration tab of the Share Locator tab.
+- Optionally, modify the service properties on the Configuration tab of the Share Locator tab.

 Your locator is now running on the federated server on your portal and can be accessed by users and clients on your network.
 If you shared the locator as a server administrator and allowed web access to the service, your service is also now available on the web.

 You can add the locator from your portal to your project from the Portal tab of the Catalog pane.
 Browse to the shared locator there, right-click the locator, and choose Add to project.
 You can then use the locator in the Locate pane, Geocode Table pane, and in the geocoding geoprocessing tools.